imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 You will see that Firestore will return http 200 with the data that you entered into the collection document with the document id you provided.

+---

+## Conclusion

+This project demonstrates how to integrate **Firebase Firestore** with **Hummingbird**, leveraging **JWT authentication** for secure API access.
+Using Hummingbird offers a lightweight and efficient alternative to **Vapor**, particularly for Swift 6 projects.

+For further improvements:
+- Implement **CRUD operations** for Firestore collections
+- Optimize token handling and caching
+- Add **unit tests** to validate API responses